MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_24_AddAppRolesToYourAppAndReceiveThemInTheToken.md

 #### Estimated time: 10 minutes

-## Declare app roles using the App roles UI
+### Exercise 1 - Adding roles to your apps

->[!IMPORTANT]
+#### Task 1 - Declare app roles using the App roles UI

->The app roles portal UI feature is in public preview.
+   **IMPORTANT** - The app roles portal UI feature is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Certain features might be unsupported or have constrained capabilities.

 To create an app role by using the Azure portal's user interface: